digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-2-java-intro.rst

 Be sure to keep the starting ``"`` and ending ``"``.
 Run the modified code to test your changes.

-Next, open the ``PoemExample.java`` file and run it.
+Next, open the ``E02PoemExample.java`` file and run it.
 Then change the code to add two more lines to the poem: “Java is interesting,” followed by “And so are you!”.
 Run your code to make sure that it works.

 Most command keywords in Java must be in lowercase, but class names such as System and String are capitalized.